javedalikhan/simple-angular-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+## Running on local machine
+`Prerequisite` - Node version above 8.X is installed on the machine.

+Run `npm install` to install all the dependencies of the project.
+Run `ng serve --open` to start the local server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.